kwilkerson22/SoftwareSecurity/README.md

 Which part of the vulnerability assessment was challenging or helpful to you?

+For static testing, the OWASP Dependency Check tool was very useful in identifying improvements that need to be made based on known vulnerabilities.
+It would have taken a lot more time to go through all of the dependencies in the pom.xml file manually to make sure that they were up to date and did not have known vulnerabilities.

 How did you increase layers of security?
 In the future, what would you use to assess vulnerabilities and decide which mitigation techniques to use?